stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### { [<i class="fas fa-sync-alt"></i>]() } Friday, 1.8
 {{< /hint >}}

-#### ``+ Lectures & Workshops``

-{{< hint note >}}
-####  <i class="fas fa-video"></i>  Introduction to Writing 3
-{{< /hint >}}

-- This lecture provides a brief introduction to our WR3 course objectives, assignments, and topic.

 #### `+ In-class work`

-- <i class="fa fa-question-circle"></i> Question of the Day™
 - Course overview.

 #### `+ Assignments`
 - <i class="fa fa-calendar-alt"></i>  Review your responses to the [End-of-Term Review](/courses/writing-2/quarterly-review/) to prepare for the winter conference.
 - Sign up for your winter conference [using the schedule](https://docs.google.com/spreadsheets/d/1jSvZOU4cw-_TqmaL5x5xVUL_4DQYk8YUQVgHkbHhQaw/edit?usp=sharing).

 {{< /details >}}

+##

 {{< details "2 - Winter Conferences" >}}
 #

 This week is dedicated to our winter conferences.
 In this conference you will sit down with me and the teaching assistant to examine your performance during the fall term.
 The main topic of conversation will be your responses to the [end-of-term reflective work](/courses/writing-2/quarterly-review/) that you completed over the holiday break.
 We will also think ahead to things you would like to work on during the winter term.

 - Sign up for your winter conference [using the schedule](https://docs.google.com/spreadsheets/d/1jSvZOU4cw-_TqmaL5x5xVUL_4DQYk8YUQVgHkbHhQaw/edit?usp=sharing).
 The conference will be held in my office hour Zoom room.
 - As you wait to do your winter conference with us, occupy yourselves with these lectures and workshops.